Key Facts about Spain’s Non-Lucrative Visa 2021

 We strongly suggest using an experienced Spanish Immigration lawyer to submit your application.

 The documentation, translation, and certification requirements are specific and unbending.
 Get any of them slightly wrong, and your application will be rejected.
 Importantly, if your application is rejected, your application fees will not be refunded.
 You will lose what you have paid.

-As well as the non-lucrative documents detailed in the requirements above, you’ll also need.
+As well as the non-lucrative documents detailed above, when applying, you’ll also need: